hitoshi-watase/sercrod/docs/reference/directives/global.md

 #### Expression model

-The value of `*global` is treated as one or more JavaScript statements, not as a special Nablla grammar.
+The value of `*global` is treated as one or more JavaScript statements, not as a special Sercrod grammar.

-- Nablla wraps your text as:
+- Sercrod wraps your text as:

   - `with(scope){ <expr> }`

-- There is no parsing or rewriting by Nablla itself.
+- There is no parsing or rewriting by Sercrod itself.
 - Any valid JavaScript statement is accepted, for example:
-  - Simple assignments: `count = 0`, `appTitle = 'Nablla'`
+  - Simple assignments: `count = 0`, `appTitle = 'Sercrod'`
   - Property updates: `settings.theme = 'dark'`
   - Function calls: `logChange(message)`, `store.dispatch(action)`
   - Multiple statements separated by semicolons.